 Shipping, trucking, and labor cost money.
 We work hard to put as much nutrition onto each truck as possible, maximizing every dollar and every mile.
 By eliminating the need for long-distance shipping and by hiring affordable, local truck drivers, we are able to invest more of your donations into lifesaving food.

 3. Cash donations build up the local economy, instead of destroying it.

 Destroying local economies?
 Sounds a bit harsh, doesn't it?
 But in truth, sometimes one of the unintended impacts of global giving is the destruction of local economies that communities depend on.
 Often, the damage lasts long after aid groups leave.

 Iraq has suffered an economic crisis for several years now.
 Syria has been crippled by years of civil war.
 If we take potential customers out of already fragile economies by providing "free" or subsidized goods from outside, local businesses feel the crush of unfair competition.

 4. Buying locally allows us to provide better goods to those we serve.

 The shortened time from purchase to delivery means fresher food.
 And by sourcing items like flour from local vendors, we are able to check for freshness on the spot, to make sure displaced families get the best food available, not something which may have gone rancid while sitting in the summer heat.

 Buying locally gives local vendors the opportunity to be generous, too.
 We have seen many shop owners give discounts when they learn that we are purchasing for displaced families.

-To look at it another way, when you donate cash, you allow us to purchase relief aid as close as possible to where it's needed.
-You build up communities in need, invest in local economies, support local families, and give the very best aid possible to displaced Iraqis.
+When you donate cash, you allow us to purchase relief aid as close as possible to where it's needed.
+You build up communities in need, invest in local economies, support local families, and give the very best aid possible to displaced families in Syria and Iraq.

 We make sure your investment is multiplied as many times as possible.
 We work to build positive long-term change, and not foster dependence—to love in ways that truly help.